2023 Most Popular Psychology Bachelor's Degree Schools in Wisconsin

 The colleges and universities below are the most popular for psychology majors pursuing a bachelor's degree.

 Our 2023 rankings named University of Wisconsin - Madison the most popular school in Wisconsin for psychology students working on their bachelor’s degree.
-UW - Madison is a fairly large public school located in the large city of Madison.
+UW - Madison is a very large public school located in the large city of Madison.

 About 81% of the students majoring in psychology at the school are women while 19% are male.

 Out of the 31 schools in Wisconsin that were part of this year’s ranking, University of Wisconsin - Milwaukee landed the # 2 spot on the list.
-UWM is a fairly large public school located in the large city of Milwaukee.
+UWM is a fairly large public school located in the city of Milwaukee.

 Of the 225 students majoring in psychology at UWM, 21% are male and 79% are female.